xandwr/doctown-v5/website/VERCEL_SETUP.md

 ## Troubleshooting

-### CORS Errors
-If you see CORS errors in production:
+### Job Fails or Times Out
+If jobs fail or timeout:
+- Check your RunPod serverless endpoint is deployed and active
-- Verify your RunPod URLs are correct
+- Verify your `VITE_RUNPOD_API_KEY` is correct
-- Check that your RunPod services are running
+- Check RunPod logs in the serverless console for errors
+- Default timeout is 10 minutes - adjust if needed for large repos

+### Missing Environment Variables
+- `BUILDER_API_URL` and `RUNPOD_API_KEY` are server-side only (no `VITE_` prefix)
-- Ensure RunPod ports (3000, 8000, 3001) are exposed
+- Server-side variables (like `BUCKET_*` and RunPod variables) are NOT exposed to the browser

-### Still Using localhost:8000
-- Environment variables in Vercel must be prefixed with `VITE_`
+- Client-side variables (with `VITE_` prefix) are embedded in the build and publicly visible
 - After adding variables, you must **redeploy** for them to take effect
 - Check build logs to verify environment variables are set